 You may be required to perform a completely new and clean installation in order to keep working with their future product release.
 The unity offering will not be innovative or bring any new features or benefits to your business, because it is the merging of two code bases.
 Maybe you should consider MapR as a strategic part of your roadmap.
 Choose the patented and proven unified data platform from MapR.

-Both Cloudera and Hortonworks require a variety of different clusters of software, which forces vast quantities of data movement and duplication, all of which forcing greater latencies between phases of the data lifecycle.
+Cloudera requires a variety of different clusters of software, which forces vast quantities of data movement and duplication, all of which forcing greater latencies between phases of the data lifecycle.
 How about some quick math; Apache Hadoop, Apache Kafka, Apache Nifi, Apache Kudu, Data Science Cluster and Apache HBase for good measure, because most people will not run HBase on the same cluster as a production Hadoop system due to service level requirements.
 That is 5 or 6 different clusters, and that isn’t even counting if your business runs in multiple data centers.
 That number grows quickly with multiple data centers, because none of those clusters are built for multi-master capabilities.
 They all act independently of one another.

 The MapR platform natively supports both big data applications and data science applications due to many of the aforementioned capabilities.
 We also support a variety of open APIs on top of our patented enterprise offering to deliver the most value and capability for the enterprise.